auth0/docs/articles/tokens/guides/jwt/parse-validate-jwt-programmatically.md

 ---
 title: Programmatically Parse and Validate a JSON Web Token
-description: Learn how to programmatically parse and validate a JSON Web Token (JWT).
+description: Understand how to programmatically parse and validate a JSON Web Token (JWT).
 toc: true
 topics:
   - jwt